slint-ui/slint/examples/README.md

 ### [`plotter`](./plotter)

-A Rust-only example that shows how to use the Rust plotters crate to do plot a graph and integrate the result into SixtyFPS.
+A Rust-only example that shows how to use the Rust plotters crate to do plot a graph and integrate the result into Slint.

 | `.slint` Design | Rust Source | Online wasm Preview |
 | --- |  --- | --- |